 Second: The situation in Jordan and in the region is still not apt for taking strategic risks that would threaten the Jordanian-Israeli peace and have repercussions on the relationship between Jordan and Washington.
 Here it becomes clear why traditional regimes prefer tactical changes to strategic changes as the former could be changed with only minimal losses should they threaten the regime or its interests, although the latter might offer root solution to stalled problems.
 In this context, the regime in Jordan is strongly concerned about some potential developments such as the dissolution the PA or the outburst of a third Intifadah in the WB.
 The impact of such scenarios on the Jordanian internal arena, where Palestinians constitute a high proportion of the population, would be difficult to predict.
-Indeed, an Intifadah would undermine the regime's ability to cope with the pressure exercised by Jordanian opposition groups to suspend the peace treaty with Israel especially as these pressures intensified with the demands of the traditional opposition including the Islamic Labor Front (ILF) and the Jordanian left.26
+Indeed, an Intifadah would undermine the regime's ability to cope with the pressure exercised by Jordanian opposition groups to suspend the peace treaty with Israel especially as these pressures intensified with the popular demonstrations in 2011 when the demands of the Jordanian street coincided with the demands of the traditional opposition including the Islamic Labor Front (ILF) and the Jordanian left.